redlibrarian/redlibrarian.github.io/_posts/2019-03-16-christchurch-platforms-intellectual-freedom.markdown

 >These books seemed to be about a life he had never encountered - a life
 >where there were no barracks, no strict-regime camps, no brigade
 >leaders, no armed guards, no security officers, no systems of internal
->passpoers, and none of the sufferings, anxieties, and passions that
+>passports, and none of the sufferings, anxieties, and passions that
 >made up the lives of everyone around him.

 Vasily Grossman, *Everything Flows*.